techidaily/site-facebook/source/_posts/personal-choice-in-content-consumption-muting-social-media.md

  There are some good intentions behind these algorithmic timelines, besides good business for the social media platform.
 Algorithmic feeds try to show you more of what they predict you'll like, and often it does a fairly good job.
 You may discover new content you wouldn't have otherwise seen.

- Instagram estimates that users miss around 70 percent of their feed, which is especially painful for those trying to[maximize their Instagram exposure](http://www.makeuseof.com/maximize-your-instagram-exposure-2021/) .
+ Instagram estimates that users miss around 70 percent of their feed, which is especially painful for those trying to [maximize their Instagram exposure](http://www.makeuseof.com/maximize-your-instagram-exposure-2021/) .
 So, it makes sense to reorder the feed to put things you will like at the top.

  This can be especially useful to catch up on notable events or posts from your favorite accounts when you haven't logged in for a while.